tdtheautomator/local-llm-01/README.md

 ### Remarks
-Project is for a quick demo only not with a full blow development mindset.
+Project is for a quick demo only.